Migrants trying to reach Europe pushed to deadly Atlantic

 Less than 24 hours later, another migrant boat was rescued and brought to the island with 12 people and four dead, as the AP watched.
 The survivors had witnessed their comrades die along the way.

-“They almost didn’t speak,” said Jose Antonio Rodríguez, who heads the regional Red Cross immediate response teams.
+“They almost didn’t speak,” said José Antonio Rodríguez, who heads the regional Red Cross immediate response teams.
 “They were in a state of shock.”

 One of the 12 rescued died before he could reach a hospital.